 |Sony A900 (⇒ lft | rgt)||optical||YES||3.0||922||fixed||no||8000||5.0||no||YES|

 Both the A99 II and the A9 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
-The A99 II replaced the earlier Sony A99, while the A9 does not have a direct predecessor, so perhaps they will constitute the origins of new camera lines for Sony.
+Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Sony.

 So what is the bottom line?
 Which of the two cameras – the Sony A99 II or the Sony A9 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha ALT-A99 II: